Strikes Property Solutions Group Website Terms & Conditions

 6.2.
 The Supplier shall invoice the Customer on the earlier of completion of the Services monthly in arrears.

 6.3.
 The Customer shall pay each invoice submitted by the Supplier: (a) within 30 days of the date of the invoice; and

 (b) in full and in cleared funds to a bank account nominated in writing by the Supplier, and time for payment shall be of the essence of the Contract.

 6.4.
-The Supplier shall, if permitted by law, attempt to recover some or all of the Charges from the Debtor.
+The Supplier shall, if permitted by law, set off some or all of the Charges from sums received from the Debtor.

 6.5.
-If the Debtor cannot pay the Charges, or the Supplier is not permitted to recover the Charges from the Debtor, the Customer shall be responsible for paying the Charges in accordance with clause 6.4.
+If the Supplier cannot set off any of the Charges against sums received from the Debtor, or the Supplier is not permitted to recover the Charges from the Debtor, the Customer shall be responsible for paying the Charges in accordance with clause 6.3.

 6.6.
 All amounts payable by the Customer under the Contract are exclusive of amounts in respect of value added tax chargeable for the time being (VAT).
 Where any taxable supply for VAT purposes is made under the Contract by the Supplier to the Customer, the Customer shall, on receipt of a valid VAT invoice from the Supplier, pay to the Supplier such additional amounts in respect of VAT as are chargeable on the supply of the Services at the same time as payment is due for the supply of the Services.

 6.7.
 If the Customer fails to make any payment due to the Supplier under the Contract by the due date for payment, then the Customer shall pay interest on the overdue amount at the rate of 4% per cent per annum above HSBC Bank’s base rate from time to time.
 Such interest shall accrue on a daily basis from the due date until actual payment of the overdue amount, whether before or after judgment.
 The Customer shall pay the interest together with the overdue amount.